parichehrvn/fall_detection/README.md

 ---

 ## Introduction
 Falls are a major health concern, especially for elderly individuals or patients in hospitals.
-This project aims to provide an efficient fall detection system using pose estimation and Temporal Convolutional Networks (TCNs).
+This project aims to provide an efficient fall detection model using pose estimation and Temporal Convolutional Networks (TCNs).
 The system processes 15-frame sliding windows, extracts normalized joint locations from 17 keypoints using pose estimation, and applies TCNs for fall classification.

 ---